wjyoumans/Inertia/README.md

 # Inertia

 Inertia is a computational mathematics library for Rust.

+This crate is currently under heavy development.
+The features listed below are of primary focus rigt now.
+Once these features are complete development of Inertia will focus on group theory and field theory, with an emphasis on abelian groups and galois number fields.

+Please open an issue if there are any areas of research that would benefit you.
+The more information you provide, the more likely your request will receive attention.

 ## Features